You would never guess the beauty that the Pattaya Islands hold considering they are so close to Pattaya City and Bangkok.

 You can truly escape to paradise in less than 30mins from shore to the chain of islands known as “The Pattaya Islands”.

 Consisting of more than 15 islands, you can class the Pattaya Islands into three main clusters.
 The Pattaya near Islands, Pattaya Far islands and the Samae San Islands.
 Only one of these islands are inhabited, Koh Lan.
-The rest, owned by the Royal Thai Navy are desert islands largely untouched with pristine beaches and stunning Pattaya Sea life, perfect for snorkeling and scuba diving.
+The rest, owned by the Royal Thai Navy are desert islands largely untouched with pristine beaches, amazing corals and stunning Pattaya Sea life, perfect for snorkeling and scuba diving.

 Getting To The Pattaya Islands

 Consists of Koh Khrok, the closest island to Pattaya Beach.
-Is a small islands with a shallow fringing coral line towards the north you can see an anemone garden full of clown fish.
-Koh Sak The Second Closest, has a reef on the west protected and full of angel fish and sometime turtles. and finally Koh Larn, the largest of the Pattaya Near Islands.
+Is a small island with a shallow fringing coralline towards the north you can see an anemone garden full of clownfish.
+Koh Sak The Second Closest, has a reef on the west protected and full of angelfish and sometimes turtles. and finally Koh Larn, the largest of the Pattaya Near Islands.
 The south side of the island is quieter, Had Nuan offers the best shallow snorkel site and even has a sunken restaurant to explore.